• Skip to primary navigation

 Instructions

 • Preheat oven to 350F (180C).
 Grease an 8"x 8" square cake pan with vegetable shortening or baking spray.
+I like to spray it, then line it with parchment paper.

 • Transfer batter to prepared baking pan, spreading evenly.